Melbourne Water has upgraded the Ferny Creek Retarding Basin to ensure it continues to reduce the risk of flooding to the community.

-Melbourne Water has over 200 retarding basins that reduce the risk of flooding to properties and the community, which are regularly assessed, maintained and upgraded when required.
-Recently, the Ferny Creek Retarding Basin was assessed by the Australian National Committee on Large Dams (ANCOLD).
-This assessment highlighted that an upgrade is currently required to ensure the retarding basin continues to reduce the risk of flood to the community and is operating efficiently for years to come.
+Melbourne Water has over 200 retarding basins that reduce the risk of flooding to properties and the community.
+These are regularly assessed, maintained and upgraded when required.
+The Ferny Creek Retarding Basin was recently assessed by the Australian National Committee on Large Dams (ANCOLD), which highlighted that the retarding basin needed an upgrade to ensure it continues to reduce community flood risk and operate efficiently.

-- installing a filter trench on the embankment to increase its strength
+- filter trench on the embankment to increase strength

 - crest capping on the embankment

 - constructing a concrete cut-off wall

 - installing erosion control matting